sunpy/sunpy-SEP/SEP-0002-revised.md

 An election to fill a vacant role on the steering committee will occur in two stages:

 * Nominations: No less than three weeks before an election a public announcement of the election must be made and nominations solicited for no less than two weeks.
-Candidates which have accepted their nomination (self nominations are allowed) should write a short statement which will be made public as soon as possible, but no later than before the election starts.
+Candidates who have accepted their nomination (self nominations are allowed) should write a short statement supporting their candidacy, which will be made public as soon as possible, but no later than before the election starts.
-* Election: All candidates that have written a short statement will be put to a vote of the project members and the candidate with the most votes shall be elected to the position.
+* Election: All candidates that have written statement will be put to a vote of the project members and the candidate with the most votes shall be elected to the position.
-In the event that more than one position has to be filled simultaneously each election shall be treated as a separate election for the purposes of this process.
+In the event that more than one position has to be filled simultaneously each position shall be filled as if it were an independent election.

 ### Term